kevin-lesenechal/nucloid/README.md

 # Nucloid kernel #

-Nucloid is a simple monolithic kernel written in Rust currently targeting x86-32 and x86-64; with intent to support AArch32 and AArch64.
+Nucloid is a simple monolithic kernel written in Rust currently targeting x86-64; with intent to support AArch64.
+There will be no support for 32 bits architectures.

 Nucloid is highly experimental and still in its early stage of development, use this code with caution.
-Documentation will come soon (we always say that).